Counting List Colorings of Unlabeled Graphs: Introduction

 When Kostochka and Sidorenko introduced the list color function in 1990 ($P_\ell(G,k)$, the guaranteed number of list colorings of a labelled graph $G$ over all list assignments of $k$ colors), the first question they asked was whether $P_\ell(G,k)$ equals $P(G,k)$ when $k$ is large enough.
 This fundamental question has motivated much research on enumerative aspects of list coloring~\cite{DZ22} and DP-coloring~\cite{KM19}.
 Starting with Donner~\cite{D92} in 1992, and follow up papers \cite{DZ22, T09, WQ17}, it is now known that $P_\ell(G,k) = P(G,k)$ when $k\ge |E(G)|-1$.
 This phenomenon of the list color function of a graph equalling the corresponding chromatic polynomial when the number of colors is large enough has also been pursued recently in the context of counting list packings of a labeled graph $G$ (list packing asks for the existence of multiple pairwise disjoint list colorings of the graph)~\cite{KM24}.
 However, note that this phenomenon need not always be true for all graphs, for example, in the context of DP colorings of graphs and the associated DP color function vs the chromatic polynomial (see~\cite{KM19}).

 Our primary objective in this paper is to study this phenomenon in context of list colorings of unlabeled graphs: Does $P_\ell(\mathcal{G}, k) = P(\mathcal{G}, k)$ for a given unlabeled graph $\mathcal{G}$ when $k$ is large enough?
 We show that this is true for a large class of graphs that include point-determining graphs.
-Point-determining graphs (also referred in literature as irreducible graphs and as mating graphs) have long been studied in the context of various graph colorings, graph homomorphisms, graph domination, and mating systems (see e.g.,~\cite{GL11, K07, S73}), since being first considered by Sabidussi~\cite{S61} in 1961.
+Point-determining graphs (also referred in literature as twin-free graphs, irreducible graphs, and mating graphs) have long been studied since being first considered by Sabidussi~\cite{S61} in 1961.
 We also show how to generate graphs that are not point-determining but satisfy this property.